kmwebnet/ECC608-Provision/scripts/README.md

 ### Create certificate definition file
 ```
-> cert2certdef.py --signer-cert signer-ca.crt >> cert_chain.c
-> cert2certdef.py --device-cert device.crt >> cert_chain.c
+> cert2certdef.py --signer-cert signer-ca.crt --device-cert device.crt
 ```
-This creates the file that is used by provision.c as certificate definitions to save the generated certificates into the secure element.
+This creates the "cert_chain.c" file that is used by provision.c as certificate definitions to save the generated certificates into the secure element.

 ### Export the provision.h file
 ```